MohamadAV/ShopCart/README.md

 # Prepared by

-This project was prepared by Mohamad Amin Vard
+This project prepared by Mohamad Amin Vard

 # Description
 This is a simple front(react.js) project.
 A simple shop cart which get every peoduct by axios API and show on product page, you can add and remove products to your shop bascket.